yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 17. What Is CORS?

-> -  A request from the orgin domain is different form the target domain which violate the Same-Origin Policy, for the security, usually fobidden Cross Domain Access to prevent CSRF.
+> -  A request from the orgin domain is different from the target domain which violate the Same-Origin Policy, for the security, usually fobidden Cross Domain Access to prevent CSRF.
-> - Cross Origin Resource Sharing is a mechanism that allows : Get data from other domain outside our own domainTo be requested from another domain outside our own domain.
-There are three way to implement Form Submit, JSONP and W3C - CORS
+> - Cross Origin Resource Sharing is a mechanism that allows : Get data from other domain outside our own domain.
+To be requested from another domain outside our own domain.
+There are three way to implement - Form Submit, JSONP and W3C - CORS

 ```
 <? php